 The 32-year-old former journalist with Caijing, a Beijing-based magazine, and Tencent was found guilty of “picking quarrels and provoking trouble,” a broadly defined charge often levelled by the authorities against those who are critical of the Chinese government.

-His Twitter related to human rights issues and internet freedoms in China.
+His Twitter posts related to human rights issues and internet freedoms in China.

 IFJ General Secretary Anthony Bellanger said: “We call on Chinese authorities to stop this smear campaign against Zhang Jialong immediately, overturn a verdict based on unwarranted charges and release him immediately.”